Regenerative Organic Agriculture

 NEW WAVE OF OLD THINKING

 Since the introduction of reconstructed WWII chemicals into farming in the 1940’s, chemical dependent agriculture has been the dominant source of food production in the United States.
 It has undoubtedly left its mark in our nutrient deficient soil and has been caught red handed as an accomplice in the American health crisis.
 It’s taken many years but growers and consumers alike are waking up to the negative affects of chemical agriculture and there are people working hard to find solutions.
 There have been some great strides along the way.
-NON-GMO and Certified Organic products have begun to address some very real issues daunting our soil.
-Practices we now use to continually increase soil health and fertility.
-The ultimate goal is to produce the most nutrient dense grains possible.
+To optimize the nutrient value in Gruff grits, our farmers utilize intensional crop rotation, thoughtful farming methods, strategic grazing practices, and consistent soil sampling.
+These efforts work synergistically towards measurable improvements in soil fertility.
+The Regenerative Certification that Prairie Grass Ranch has acquired attests to the intention to understand the nature of microbial activity in the ground; because ancient grains, like all crops can only be as healthy as the soil they were planted in.

 GROWERS SPEAK UP